 One of the ‘classics’ of Tuscan food festivals, ‘Volterragusto’ in Medieval Volterra represents the best of local food and traditions.
 With a rich program of events (shows, wine and food tastings, workshops for adults and kids).
 The star of the show is the White Truffle, with tastings and where you can buy some of this excellent product.

 This is a perfect opportunity to discover all the highlights of Volterra and immerse yourself in its local traditions, like the Palio dei Caci, a cheese rolling competition in the steep streets of the historic centre.
-This year: 26th-27th October and 1st-3rd november 2019.
+Usually on the last weekend of October- first weekend of November (21st-22nd and 28th-31rd October, 1st November 2023).

 Lucca and the Garfagnana (Nov-Dec)

-For more Autumn food festivals and experiences, see the program of ‘Lucca al Desco Festival‘ that takes place in the beautiful Real Collegio in the town of Lucca from 29th November to 1st December and 6th-8th December 2019).
+For more Autumn food festivals and experiences, see the program of ‘Lucca al Desco Festival‘ that takes place in the beautiful Real Collegio in the town of Lucca (usually on the last weekend of November).
 Local producers showcasse their products and share culinary ideas (official site)

-Castelnuovo di Garfagnana hosts ‘Tutti i sapori della Garfagnana’ dedicated to street food Garfagnana-style: local specialities like pitonca (similar to polenta), frittelle e cagio, dishes made with chestnuts like mondine, necci and ricotta cheese, local bread and biroldo blood sausage (8th-10th November 2019).
+Castelnuovo di Garfagnana hosts ‘Tutti i sapori della Garfagnana’ dedicated to street food Garfagnana-style: local specialities like pitonca (similar to polenta), frittelle e cagio, dishes made with chestnuts like mondine, necci and ricotta cheese, local bread and biroldo blood sausage (usually second weekend of November).

 Pisa, “Terre di Pisa Food & Wine” (October)

-This festival in Pisa that has reached its 8th edition, aims at promoting the ‘eat local’ philosophy, genuine, good food produced just around the corner.
-It’s on from 18th to 20th October 2019 (facebook page) with cooking shows, workshops, talks, and plenty of tasting opportunities including an ‘olive oil bar’.
+This festival in Pisa that has reached its 10th edition, aims at promoting the ‘eat local’ philosophy, genuine, good food produced just around the corner.
+It’s on mid-October (facebook page) with cooking shows, workshops, talks, and plenty of tasting opportunities including an ‘olive oil bar’.

-“Centogusti dell’Appennino” in Anghiari (31st October 2018 – 3rd November 2019).
+“Centogusti dell’Appennino” in Anghiari (last few days of October – this year from 28th October to 1st November 2023).
 All the flavours of the Apennines can be found in this popular food festival in the hilltop town of Anghiari, famous for its artisan traditions.
 The festival is an opportunity to discover local producers that sell their products from pecorino cheese to chocolate, salumi and sweets.

 Olive oil Festivals – November